geopm/geopm/README.md

 guide](https://geopm.github.io/devel.html#developer-build-process) for details
 about how to configure the build process.
 Note that some dependency packages required for the C++ builds may be missing from your system.
-Refer to the developer build guide to learn now to discover and install packages required for build on your operating system.
+Refer to the [requirements guide](https://geopm.github.io/requires.html) for details on the packages required for build on your operating system.
 In the bash script below we show a simple way to build and install all of the GEOPM packages from the source repository assuming that all build dependencies are installed system wide.

 ```bash
 # Choose install location